Skip to main content Skip to footer

 (2) demonstrating competence in the English language to at least level B1.

 *applicants aged over 65 and over are exempt from having to take either test.
 Individuals with medical issues can claim an exemption when submitting the application ,but need to provide supporting evidence which is then decided on a case by case basis.
-If you intend claiming a medical exemption it is worth consulting one of our immigration lawyers with experience in these type of issues.
+If you intend claiming a medical exemption it is worth consulting one of our British citizenship lawyers with experience in these type of issues.

 It is possible to demonstrate competence in the English language either by: